 - Explore the literature about geoscientific thinking including geoscientific habits of mind, the nature and methods of geoscience, and teaching and learning.

-- Explore the program of the 2012 Teaching the Methods of Geoscience workshop.
+- Explore presentations given at the 2012 Teaching the Methods of Geoscience workshop, linked from the workshop program.
 Browse courses and activities submitted by participants.

 - Earth and Mind II: A Synthesis of Research on Thinking and Learning in the Geosciences

 Kim A. Kastens, Cathy Manduca 2012 Geological Society of America Boulder, CO